Police Department Training Section

 Pagers and cellular telephones will be turned off or put on silent mode while in the classroom.
 If this cannot be done, leave them at home or in your vehicle.
 Sending or receiving text messages during classroom instruction will not be tolerated.
 Violation of this policy could result in administrative action and/or the removal from the In-Service program.

 The cafeteria at the Community College of Baltimore County-Dundalk Campus has been renovated and is now open.
 The new cafeteria has a full menu.
-Personnel may still pack/bring a lunch.
+Personnel may still pack and bring a lunch.
 A lunch break of one half hour will be provided.

 During breaks, please use the classroom, the common areas away from other classrooms or outside.
 Remember, there are other classes going on in the building.
 Try not to disturb them.